 In the context of climate change and the heating up of our cities, neighbourhood green and evaporation from vegetation and thus cooling is of great value for the microclimate and quality of life in an area.

 City and neighbourhood parks have a tempering effect on the temperature in adjacent neighbourhoods with a reach equal to the radius of the park.
 Green zones in cities which connect to outer green areas also provide urban ventilation.
-All these temperature lowering measures reduce the need for cooling and improve the urban climate (see Chapter 5 on Heat).
+All these temperature lowering measures reduce the need for cooling and improve the urban climate (see Heat).